 We’re an awkward bunch, us Brits; talking openly about death is not the done thing.
 My Dad died in 2014, and I have horrified many of my fellow countrymen with stark admissions of my loss.
 Don’t get me wrong, I appreciate it’s bloody awkward.
 It’s deeply uncomfortable to have frank conversations about death, and the raft of emotional issues that follow.

 If you’ve never experienced grief, it can be almost impossible to know how to respond.
 But it can’t be healthy to live in a society where we feel like we can’t even say the word ‘dead’.
+No wonder grief and mental health have such alink.

 Surely, surely, this inability to talk frankly must exacerbate the risk of grief turning into a mental health issue?
 Traditionally, grief was a shared activity.
 When families lived in close quarters and small-town life meant everyone knew everyone’s business, it must have been almost impossible to be left alone to grieve.